pgovalkar/weather_app/README.md

 # Weather API App

-This app will import rge seattle weather report which is in csv format and the create hhtp server to query the data
+This app will import the seattle weather report which is in csv format and the create http server to query the data

 ## Pre-requisites
 ### For local setup